samblenny/ocfpga/experiments/08_more_openocd_jtag/README.md

    that an OpenOCD JTAG operation might halt the clock for the OrangeCrab bootloader's USB stack.

-   Based on how the OrangeCrab's RGB LED color usually freezes while loading code over JTAG (using ecpprog), I'm guessing that JTAG may be halting the ECP5 (or bootloader SoC?) clock without tristating the IO pins.
-If that happens to the USB pins, it might be responsible for JTAG programming seeming to hide the bootloader's DFU device from `lsusb` and `dfu-util`.
-   (`dmesg` can still see it, and everything works again if I reboot Debian.)
+   Based on how the OrangeCrab's RGB LED color freezes when I begin flashing code over JTAG, I'm guessing that JTAG programming leaves the ECP5 IO pin drivers in whatever mode they were set for prior to stopping the ECP5's clock.
+Hypothetically, since the pins seem to have output drivers enabled rather than going into high-impedance mode (HIGHZ), the USB data pins could be frozen just like the LED pins.
+In that case, the stuck pins might confuse Debian's USB host stack (or individual drivers).
+That could be why JTAG programming seems to hide the bootloader's DFU device from `lsusb` and `dfu-util`. (`dmesg` can still see it, and everything works again if I reboot Debian.)

 ## Context